buildbot/buildbot/master/docs/developer/py3-compat.rst

 In Python2 there is a basestring type, which both str and unicode inherit.
 In Python3, only unicode should be of this type, while bytestrings are ``type(byte)``.

-For this reason, we use a builtin form python future.
+For this reason, we use an import from python future.
 Before:

 .. code-block:: python